10. Rocoto Introductory Information

 dependency “is NOT satisfied”.

-rocotorewind is a tool that attempts to undo the effects of running a task and is commonly used to rerun part
+rocotorewind is a tool that attempts to undo the effects of running a task.
+It is commonly used to rerun part

 command will rerun tasks in the workflow.
-The command line options are the same as those described in the
+The command line options are the same as those described for

-section 12.3, and the general usage statement looks like:
+(in section 10.3), and the general usage statement looks like the following:

 Running this command will edit the Rocoto database file

 FV3LAM_wflow.db to remove evidence that the job has been run.

 task to run, ignoring all dependencies and throttle limits.
 The throttle limit, denoted by the variable cyclethrottle

 FV3LAM_wflow.xml file, limits how many cycles can be active at one time.
 An example of how to use the